 Cat Nail Split When Trimming

-Start just cutting one claw at a time, to get your cat used to the process.
+Start just cutting one claw at a time to get your cat used to the process.
 If your cat is calm after one nail, offer a treat and a word of praise and stop the trim process.
 The next day, you can try two nails, and give a treat and stop.
-After a few days successfully cutting two nails try a third one before the treat.
+After a few days of successfully cutting two nails, try the third one before the treat.
 Work your way up gradually.
 The most important part here is to give a treat only if the cat is calm, otherwise, your cat will learn to be nervous during the process.
 Over time, nail trimming can even become a positive experience for your cat.

 Keeping the process quick and under your cat’s stress threshold will make it easier to get into a good routine of keeping their nails tidy.

 How to Tell Where the Quick of Your Cat’s Nail Is